-As babies grow they easily get distracted with cell-phones, televisions, Ipads, tablets, Kindle or any kind of devices.
-Moms while nursing their newborns tend to go some browsing on their phones, or tablets, however, when babies grow a few months old they start to get distracted and refuse to eat.
+As babies grow they easily get distracted with cell-phones, televisions, Ipads, tablets, Kindle or any kind of device.
+Moms while nursing their newborns tend to browse on their phones, or tablets, however, when babies grow a few months old they start to get distracted and refuse to eat.

 9. Tongue Tie

-This is most commonly an issue with breastfeeding moms when babies are not being able to latch properly due to tongue-tie.
-Due to this condition moms have to struggle with milk supply as it takes quite a while.
+This is the most common issue with breastfeeding – when babies are not being able to latch properly due to tongue-tie.
+Due to this condition moms have to struggle with milk supply as it takes quite a while to get a smooth start.
 As the baby cannot latch properly and faces difficulty moving her tongue side to side.

-Tongue-tie is a condition in which the tissue under the tongue is limiting the movement of tongue as it is connected to the mouth floor.
-Doctors after evaluation do a small surgical procedure to treat tongue-tie condition.
+Tongue-tie is a condition in which the tissue under the tongue is limiting the movement of the tongue as it is connected to the floor of the mouth.
+Doctors after evaluation do a small surgical procedure to treat tongue-tie.

 10. A decrease in milk supply